ZeaBigData/ZeaBigData.github.io/index.md

 - and [Z lab]().

-### What can you contribute?
+### What can you contribute to?

-You can contribute by providing:
+You can contribute by following ways:

+0. Provide your expertise or serve as a volunteer.
-1. links to `raw data` or processed versions.
+1. Send links to `raw data` or processed versions.
-2. write `data posts` to provide data summary statistics.
+2. Write `technic posts` to summarize data statistics.
-3. write `pipelines posts` to discuss analyses pipelines.
+3. Write `pipelines posts` to discuss analyses pipelines.
 4. Edit or review `posts`.
-5. Correct grammar, typo, error.
+5. Correct grammars, typos, and errors.
-6. Test pipelines.
+6. Check data and/or test pipelines.
+7. Use the data for your research.
 7. ...